caddyserver/website/src/docs/markdown/conventions.md

 ### Data directory

-Caddy stores TLS certificates and other important assets in a data directory.
+Caddy stores TLS certificates and other important assets in a data directory, which is backed by [the configured storage module](/docs/json/storage/) (default: local file system).

 If the `XDG_DATA_HOME` environment variable is set, it is `$XDG_DATA_HOME/caddy`.